mnstrr/webvr-boilerplate/README.md

     // The click of the element will be handled from the app and enable Fullscreen
     // default: undefined
     FULLSCREEN_OPTION: '#fullscreen-button',

+    // To enable the app to activate VR-Mode on mobile and with connected VR-Devices, you can provide a queryselector to your button.
+    // The click of the element will be handled from the app and enable VR-mode
+    // default: undefined
+    VRMODE_OPTION: '#vrmode-button',

     // To show a warn message if the WebVR-Api is not supported, you can provide a queryselector to your message.
     // The class 'is-visible' will be added when the Api is not supported.